Collision-induced amplitude dynamics of pulses in linear waveguides with the generic nonlinear loss: Numerical simulations

 \section{Numerical simulations}

-In this section, we shall validate Eq. (\ref{coll11}) by numerical simulations with Eq. (\ref{coll1}).
-As a concrete example, we demonstrate the numerical simulations for a collision of two Gaussian pulses in the presence of quintic loss ($m=2$) and septic loss ($m=3$).
+In this section, we shall validate Eq. (\ref{coll11}) by numerical simulations with the coupled PDEs of Eq. (\ref{coll1}).
+As a concrete example, we demonstrate the numerical simulations for a collision of two Gaussian pulses in the presence of the quintic loss ($m=2$) and septic loss ($m=3$).
+Equation (\ref{coll1}) is numerically integrated by implementing the split-step Fourier method with periodic boundary conditions \cite{Hardin73, Yang2010, Glowinski2016}